Akzuu/dev-academy-spring-2024-exercise/city-bike-backend/README.md

 - GraphQL API
 - Postgre.js database driver

+Node.js was chosen because it is really familiar for me.
+I decided to spice things up a little though and instead of using Fastify I decided to give Apollo a chance so that I could try creating a GraphQL API.

+I have some small experiences with GraphQL but this exercise gave the perfect opportunity to try creating something with it too.
+I like the simplicity of it and that the API user can easily decide what they want to query.
+However in the future, I would like to get typescript types straight from the GraphQL schema instead of creating them manually.

 ## Running in the local environment

 1. Make sure you have the database up and running with the default settings given in the docker-compose by the assignment givers